openstream/woocommerce-runmyaccounts/readme.txt

 == Known issues ==
 * Discount codes does not be reflected on the invoice.
 * Credits are not created in Run My Accounts.
+* The collective invoice only works with available products.
+If a product was deleted between the order and the invoice, the product cannot be included in the invoice anymore.

 == Changelog ==
 = 1.7.0 =
-* Feature - added consolidated invoice per customer
+* Feature - added collective invoice per customer
 * Feature - added native support for WooCommerce Rental & Booking System (https://codecanyon.net/item/rnb-woocommerce-rental-booking-system/14835145)
-* Fix - fixed creating invoice sometimes returns an error when creating invoice when "status change completed"
+* Fix - fixed creating invoice sometimes returns an error when creating invoice with "status change completed"
-* Fix - fixed loading language files sometimes not working probably
+* Fix - fixed loading language files sometimes not working
 * Tweak - code improvements
 * Compatibility - tested up to WooCommerce 6.3
 * Compatibility - tested up to WooCommerce 5.9